AkashSkySingh/NightStock/docs/production_log.md

 ### Phase 5: Home Feed (1 day, W2 Th 6pm)
 **Objective:** Displays all photos uploaded by users followed by current user.

+#### Day 10:
+Attempted to start follows mvp.
+Held in space due to errors and cross functionality issues with previous resolutions to bugs and glitches.
+Overall errors cleared.
+Create post promise fails to render proper amounts of errors while remaining functional.
+Root cause understood, just establishing proper connection is difficult amongst given state.
+Follows underway, homefeed altered to drop details box, whereas details box moved to respective user show pages where it works perfectly as expected as subscribed items are re-rendered on action.

 ### Phase 6: Clean-Up (1 day, W2 F 6pm)
 **Objective:** Clean-up site and iron out potential bugs/issues.

+#### Day 11:
+Day entirely spent on making functional follow state and respective button/component.
+Working item will make it rendered on the proper state, and show in the proper bar with user show.
+Project expected to be completed, if not considered complete with mvps today.